chasewnelson/SNPGenie/README.md

 Some additional scripts are included to automate some common tasks when preparing SNPGenie input.
 These currently are:

 * **snpgenie-gbk2gtf.pl**.
 At the command line, provide this script with one argument: a GenBank (.gbk) file.
-It will extract the coding element annotations to produce a GTF file ready for SNPGenie.
+It will extract the coding element annotations to produce a Gene Transfer Format (.gtf) file ready for SNPGenie.
 Not working?
 Let us know, and we'll improve it!
 Here's an example:

         snpgenie-gbk2gtf.pl my_genbank_file.gbk

+* **snpgenie-gff2gtf.pl**.
+At the command line, provide this script with one argument: a General Feature Format (.gff) file.
+It will extract the coding element annotations to produce a Gene Transfer Format (.gtf) file ready for SNPGenie, with "gene_id" annotations identified using the GFF "ID" tag.
+Not working, or need a different tag?
+Let us know, and we'll improve it!
+Here's an example:

+        snpgenie-gbk2gtf.pl my_gff_file.gff

 * **snpgenie-split_fasta.pl**.
 At the command line, provide this script with one argument: a FASTA (.fa or .fasta) file containing multiple sequences.
 This script will create multiple files in the working directory, each containing one of the sequences.
 Here's an example: